How to Repaint a Deck: Match Old Paint Type + Spray Method

 Conclusion

 Repainting a deck can be a rewarding project.
 Follow the steps carefully.
 Clean the deck thoroughly.
-Choose the right paint for durability.
 Apply even coats and let it dry properly.
-Regular maintenance will keep it looking fresh.
+Regular maintenance will keep it looking fresh — see our full deck care and maintenance hub for more guides, including painting pressure-treated wood if your deck boards are PT lumber.
 Enjoy your beautiful, newly painted deck.

 Happy painting!